5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Unbox the package and take out the pendant cord set

-Place the socket on top of the dome shade to start marking your spot (use a marker to trace a circle).
+Place the socket on top of the dome shade and trace a circle around it with a marker.

 Place the socket on top of the dome shade to start marking your spot